ohcnetwork/leaderboard/README.md

 source digital public goods._ (supports markdown)
 ```

-All members marked with `core: true` will be listed in the core team section, they will be hidden from the leaderboard
+All members marked with `role: "core"` will be listed in the core team section, they will be hidden from the leaderboard
 section by default.
 You can toggle the visibility of core team members by clicking on the `Core Team` button.

-All members marked with `operations: true` will be will be hidden from the leaderboard section.
+All members marked with `role: "operations"` will be will be hidden from the leaderboard section.

 You will be able to see the users profile page at `http://localhost:3000/contributors/john-doe`.